What is the largest protein?

 Giant proteins serve specialized functions that require their extraordinary size:

-- Structural scaffolding: Titin spans the entire length of the muscle sarcomere (~1 μm), physically connecting the Z-disk to the M-line.
+- Titin spans the entire muscle sarcomere (~1 μm), physically connecting the Z-disk to the M-line.
 This requires a protein large enough to bridge this distance while maintaining elastic properties.

-- Multi-step enzymatic assembly: PKZILLA-1 contains 140 enzyme domains that work in sequence.
+- PKZILLA-1 contains 140 enzyme domains that work in sequence.
 Rather than relying on 140 separate enzymes finding each other through diffusion, consolidating them into a single protein ensures efficient, sequential processing of chemical reactions.

-- Mechanical stability: Large muscle proteins like titin, nebulin, and obscurin provide mechanical stability to the contractile apparatus, acting as molecular rulers and scaffolds that organize other proteins.
+- Large muscle proteins like titin, nebulin, and obscurin act as molecular rulers that define sarcomere dimensions and organize other proteins during muscle development.